PerfectlySoft/PerfectDocs/guide/file.md

 thisFile.size
 ```

-### Determining if the file is a symbolic link
+### Determining if the File is a Symbolic Link

-If the file is a symbolic link, the method will return boolean `true`, otherwise `false`.
+If the file is a symbolic link, the method will return Boolean `true`, otherwise `false`.

 ``` swift
 thisFile.isLink
 ```

-### Determining if the file object is a directory
+### Determining if the File Object is a Directory

-If the file object refers instead to a directory, `isDir` will return boolean `true`, otherwise `false`.
+If the file object refers instead to a directory, `isDir` will return either a Boolean `true` or `false` value.

 ``` swift
 thisFile.isDir
 ```

-### Returning the file's UNIX permissions
+### Returning the File's UNIX Permissions

 `perms` returns the UNIX style permissions for the file as a `PermissionMode` object.